solo-io/gloo/docs/content/guides/traffic_management/destination_types/discovered_upstream/_index.md

 added the functions it found in the Swagger definition to the upstream.

 {{% notice note %}}
-The default endpoints evaluated for `swagger` or `OpenAPISepc` docs are:
+The default endpoints evaluated for `swagger` or `OpenAPISpec` docs are:

 ```
 "/swagger.json"